webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 ## Measuring Performance / Monitoring Errors

-### Uncertain Metrics
+### Uncertain Perfomance Metrics
 Problem
 There are many categories of performance such as accessibility, SEO, rendering, load time, memory complexity, time complexity, number of components.
 As you can see it can get overwhelming and unclear as to what is causing issues on the React app.

 We need to measure performance and identify the problems so we can accurately address the issues.

-Use monitoring tools such as:
+Use performance measuring tools such as:
-Lighthouse - overall web app performance, SEO, accessbility React Dev tools - see components and state performance
+Lighthouse - overall web app performance, SEO, accessbility React Dev tools - see components and state performance, useful for debugging

 ## Rendering